Kinetic Freeze-Out Properties from Transverse Momentum Spectra of kaon, Pion, and (anti-)proton production in U+U collisions at $\sqrt{s_{NN}}$ = 193 GeV: The model and method

 \section{The model and method}

 }

-The model employed in the current study is the multi-source thermal model \upcite{Liu23,Liu24,Liu25}.
+The model employed in the current study is the multi-source thermal model \upcite{Liu25,Liu26,Liu27}.
 In this model, numerous emission sources are formed during high - energy nucleus - nucleus collisions.
-Various distributions can be utilized to characterize the emission sources and particle spectra, including the Tsallis distribution, the standard (Boltzmann, Fermi - Dirac, and Bose - Einstein) distributions, the Tsallis + standard distributions \upcite{Buyukkilic26,Chen27,Conroy28,Pennini29,Teweldeberhan30,JConroy31}, the Erlang distribution \upcite{Liu23}, etc.The Tsallis distribution can be depicted by two or three standard distributions.
+Various distributions can be utilized to characterize the emission sources and particle spectra, including the Tsallis distribution, the standard (Boltzmann, Fermi - Dirac, and Bose - Einstein) distributions, the Tsallis + standard distributions \upcite{Buyukkilic28,Chen29,Conroy30,Pennini31,Teweldeberhan32,JConroy33}, the Erlang distribution \upcite{Liu25}, etc.The Tsallis distribution can be depicted by two or three standard distributions.

 The experimental data of the transverse momentum spectrum of the particles are fitted using the Tsallis distribution, which can account for the temperature fluctuation in several sources to yield an average value.
-The Tsallis distribution exhibits multiple functional forms \upcite{Tsallis19,Biro20,Cleymans21,Buyukkilic26,Chen27,Conroy28,Pennini29,Teweldeberhan30,JConroy31,Zheng32,Zheng33}.
+The Tsallis distribution exhibits multiple functional forms \upcite{Tsallis22,Biro23,Cleymans24,Buyukkilic28,Chen29,Conroy30,Pennini31,Teweldeberhan32,JConroy33,Zheng34,Zheng35}, among which the normalized standard momentum distribution relying on the Boltzmann distribution can be expressed as

+Here, $N$ represents the particle number, $C$ is the normalization constant, $m_{0}$ is the rest mass of the studied particle, $T$ is the temperature that averagely describes several sources (local equilibrium states), $q$ is the entropy index which describes the degree of non-equilibrium among different states, $\mu$ is the chemical potential related to $\sqrt{s_{NN}}$ \upcite{Andronic36}.

 In the rest frame of a considered source, a simplified form of the joint probability is selected: density function of transverse momentum ($p_{\rm T}$) and rapidity ($y$) \upcite{Lao10},

-Here, $N$ represents the particle number, $g$ is the degeneracy factor, $V$ is the volume of emission sources, $m_{0}$ is the rest mass of the studied particle, $T$ is the temperature that averagely describes several sources (local equilibrium states), $q$ is the entropy index which describes the degree of non-equilibrium among different states, $\mu$ is the chemical potential related to $\sqrt{s_{NN}}$ \upcite{Andronic34}.
-In the RHIC energy region, $\mu$ is approximately zero.
+Here, $g$ is the degeneracy factor, $V$ is the volume of emission sources.
+In the RHIC energy region, $\mu$ is very small, the $\pm$ in the formula takes the plus sign.
 The values of $T$, $q$ and $V$ are obtained from reproducing the particle spectra, where $T$ and $q$ are independently fitted for the studied particle, and $V$ is related to other parameters.

 The Monte Carlo distribution generating method is adopted to obtain $p_{\rm T}$.
 Let $r_{\rm 1}$ denote the random numbers uniformly distributed in $[0,1]$.
 A series of values of $p_{\rm T}$ can be acquired through: